samsuh/2026-journal/README.md

 # 2026-journal

 ## 5/9/26 - Saturday
-- Riding day, maybe do the ramp test today.
-Also good for testing cleats
+- DONE ~~Riding day, maybe do the ramp test today.
+Also good for testing cleats~~
+  - ftp 158. but the test was different than expected, as i thought the format would ramp up. but it only ramps up as a warm up then the actual 20 min portion is an open block.
-- did i fix the derailleur by messing with it the other day?
+- I THINK DONE ~~did i fix the derailleur by messing with it the other day?~~ need more testing, but initially seems to be within good limits
-- tire change
+- tire change - lol still havent done it.

 ## 5/8/26 - Friday
 - Check front derailleur on bike. go through adjustment process.